 With phone lines down (this was before cell phones), Rohan's uncles followed their instincts and drove a pickup from Gainesville, Florida, with five coolers of ice, two chainsaws and a bunch of hotdogs.
 Rohan was a newly minted Eagle Scout, and he and his family camped in the backyard for two weeks cooking on the propane grill.
 Tens of thousands of other South Floridians slept for months in tent cities set up by the National Guard.

 After Katrina, Clark's small town of Richton was cut off by flooded rivers from the bigger city of Hattiesburg.
 The National Guard sent in Blackhawk helicopters with ice and MREs (meals ready to eat).
 Clark had to have the roof replaced on her house, and it took her several months just to clear the fallen trees and other debris from her yard.

 Hurricanes can be incredibly fickle and almost random with their destructiveness.
-"Even with all of those hurricane models and cool graphics, there's still a lot of uncertainty," says Rohan.
+"Even with all of those hurricane models and cool graphics, there's still a lot of uncertainty," Rohan says.
 "A couple of miles are going to make the difference between the worst weather and basically a severe thunderstorm.
 You could evacuate because you think you're going to get hit and then nothing happens.
-Or alternatively, you can hunker down and ride out the storm, and then -- pow! -- you're hit with 220-mph gusts and your home is flattened."
+Or alternatively, you can hunker down and ride out the storm and then — pow! — you're hit with 220 miles per hour gusts and your home is flattened."

 One of the theories why hurricanes crush one neighborhood but leave an adjacent one standing has to do with "rolling" winds.
 Matyas says that when strong winds pass over land, they begin to roll in a tunnel shape.
 Homes on the "up" side of the roll are relatively safe, but homes on the "down" side could get smashed.

 Is there a Category 6 hurricane?